-Mr. Barrie GREENSLADE (UKHO) provided a presentation on the work that was being carried out under the TSMAD Working Group.
-He also overview provided an of ISO/TC211 standards with particular emphasis on those standards that may be relevant to the future development the activities of the SNPWG.
-David ACLAND (UKHO) provided a presentation on the Universal Modelling Language (UML) and demonstrated how it could be used to develop conceptual models Nautical Publications data.
+Mr. Barrie Greenslade (UKHO) provided a presentation on the work that was being carried out under the TSMAD Working Group.
+He also provided an overview of the ISO/TC211 standards with particular emphasis on those standards that may be relevant to the future development the activities of the SNPWG.
+Mr. David Acland (UKHO) provided a presentation on the Universal Modelling Language (UML) and demonstrated how it could be used to develop conceptual models of Nautical Publications data.
 In addition to national reports provided by Denmark, France, Portugal, UK, and